I'll bet you people watching on a ditto camera panicked.

 You guys better stop.

-One of the things Edsel says is that in his opinion, the Republican Party has Marginalized the country and continues to win elections by using wedge issues like abortion and gay marriage, which push voters' anger points and motivate the base.
+One of the things Edsel says is that, in his opinion, the Republican Party has marginalized the country and continues to win elections by using wedge issues like abortion and gay marriage, which push voters' anger points and motivate the base.

-And he says that like it's a bad thing to motivate your base.
+He says that like it's a bad thing to motivate your base.

-These are people do things that question whether or not they're even interested in this country winning the war on terror.
+These are people who do things that question whether or not they're even interested in this country winning the war on terror.

 And by the way, Mr. Edsel, the Republicans didn't bring up abortion and gay marriage and make it the issue.